bgpkit/bgpkit-parser/bgp-models/README.md

 # bgp-models

 `bgp-models` is a library that defines the basic BGP and MRT message data structures.
-This library aims to provide building blocks for downstreams libraries working with BGP and MRT messages such as MRT parser or BGP table constructor.
+This library aims to provide building blocks for downstream libraries working with BGP and MRT messages such as MRT parser or BGP table constructor.

 ## Minimum Supported Rust Version